DJ200148/4-car-following/README.md

 # Acknowledgement
 Kartik Patwari

-Providing help with debugging and fixing broken board.
+Providing help with debugging and fixing broken boards.
 Offering assistance with any coding questions.

 Professor Chen-Nee Chuah

-Providing the class and opportunity to learn deeper about machine learning.
+Providing the class an opportunity to learn more about machine learning.

 # Reference links